Orcas are marine mammals with intricate social hierarchies, profound emotional ties, and astounding intelligence.

 The Southern and Northern orcas are two distinct communities of resident orcas in opposite parts of the North Pacific.

-Salmon is nearly the only type of fish different types of orcas consume, whereas the different types of orcas living along the coastlines of Russia and Japan tend to choose mackerel and salmon.
+Salmon is nearly the only type of fish different types of orcas consume.
+In contrast, the various types of orcas living along the coastlines of Russia and Japan tend to choose mackerel and salmon.

-On the other hand, it is not news that locals in Alaska consume a variety of fish species, including salmon, halibut, and cod.
+On the other hand, it is not news that Alaska locals consume various fish species, including salmon, halibut, and cod.

 You can spot the Northern Residents of the Salish Sea in the waters off Vancouver Island and up to southeast Alaska, whereas you are more likely to see the Southern Residents of the Salish Sea in greater Puget Sound.